Ian144/Ian144.github.io/PropertyTesting.md

 ### FIX spec issues

 The MiscFeeType and MassCancelRejectReason fields are defined by the FIX spec as Char fields, meaning they can be of any single character.
 But MiscFeeType.Agent, MiscFeeType.CONVERSION, MiscFeeType.PER_TRANSACTION and MassCancelRejectReason.OTHER have two character values.
-This did not flag errors when running FsFIX property tests (the ), it did show up when testing FsFIXEcho against QuickFixN, which understandably assumed Char fields should contribute 1 to the length.
+This did not flag errors when running FsFIX property tests, it did show up when testing FsFIXEcho against QuickFixN, which understandably assumed Char fields should contribute 1 to the length.
 This looks like an issue with FIX4.4, as these fields are of type 'String' in FIX5.0.

 ```xml
 <field name="MiscFeeType" number="139" type="CHAR">